All Episodes

 Hmm.

-Uh I am uh coming to you from the Midwest campus of the Limbaugh Institute for Advanced Conservative Studies, where, as you know by now, there is never a final exam, but we are tested every day.
+I am coming to you from the Midwest campus of the Limbaugh Institute for Advanced Conservative Studies, where, as you know by now, there is never a final exam, but we are tested every day.

-Paul W. Smith from Detroit, Michigan, Motown, the Motor City.
+Paul W. Smith from Detroit, Michigan, Motown, the motor city.

-Toyota sold more vehicles globally in a quarter than General Motors, the preliminary January through March figures showing the clearest sign yet that the Japanese company is on track to overtake its U.S. rival as the world's top automaker.
+In spite of what you're hearing in the news about Toyota topping GM in the first quarter global sales for the first time ever, Toyota sold more vehicles globally in a quarter than General Motors, the preliminary January through March figures showing the clearest sign yet that the Japanese company is on track to overtake its U.S. rival as the world's top automaker.

 Everybody knew it was coming.